Legal Homepage Redesign — Figma-to-Elementor Pro, White-Label for a US Marketing Agency

 - Anton Hersun, xaverPRO — project lead (estimation, agency-side communication, post-review coordination, sign-off)

 Agency-side project management, design, and client communication remained with the partner agency throughout.
-Our team was invisible to the end client.
+The Stein Law Group knew the agency as the firm doing the redesign; our names never reached them.
 The agency principal’s post-review comments were routed through us, implemented, and returned for her sign-off.

 Don't have a spec yet?
 Send a one-paragraph description — we'll come back with the questions worth asking.
 Send a description →